Editor’s Note: For updates, stories, video and features about the NBA playoffs, go to cnn.com/nba.

-The third-leading scorer in NBA history, hit in recent years by injuries that made too many of his final contests a struggle, completed his glorious 20-year career with the style that made him a five-time NBA champion.
+If injuries had made too many of his final contests a struggle, Bryant completed his glorious 20-year career with the style that made him a five-time NBA champion.

-Bryant, who left the game with 4.1 seconds remaining, was swarmed on the court afterward by former teammates and coaches.
+Then with 4.1 seconds remaining, Bryant left the game.
+He was swarmed on the court afterward by former teammates and coaches.

-"I can't believe how fast 20 years went by," he told the Staples Center crowd after the game.
-Bryant thanked the Lakers' fans, his teammates and his family.
+“I can’t believe how fast 20 years went by,” Bryant told the Staples Center crowd as he thanked the fans, his teammates and his family.

 He recalled how it was his dream to play for the Lakers, his favorite team growing up.